 Appointment of a Substitute Operator

-After expiration of all applicable response periods for the Non-Consent Operation and selection of a substitute Operator, each Party shall promptly provide the substitute Operator with the appropriate MMS designation of operator forms and certification of oil spill financial responsibility forms.
-The Operator and the substitute Operator shall coordinate the change of operatorship to avoid interfering with ongoing activities and operations, if any, including but not limited to, lease maintenance activities and operations.
+After expiration of all applicable response periods for the Non-Consent Operation and selection of a substitute Operator or selection of a substitute Operator as provided for in Article 4.2.2 (Substitute Operator if Operator Fails to Commence Drilling Operations) and, as applicable, Articles 10.1.4 (Timely Operations), 11.1.4 (Timely Operations) or 13.1.3 (Timely Operations), each Party shall promptly provide the substitute Operator with the appropriate DOI designation of operator forms and certification of oil spill financial responsibility forms.
+The Operator and the substitute Operator shall coordinate the change of operatorship to avoid interfering with ongoing activities and operations, if any, including lease maintenance activities and operations.

 Redesignation of Operator

-Within ____ (___) days after conclusion of the Non-Consent Operation, all Parties shall execute and provide the Operator with the appropriate MMS designation of operator forms and certification of oil spill financial responsibility forms to return operatorship to the Operator, thereby superseding the Parties’ designation of the substitute Operator under Article 4.2.5 (Appointment of a Substitute Operator).
+Within ____ (___) days after conclusion of the Non-Consent Operation or operations conducted pursuant to Articles 10.1.4 (Timely Operations), 11.1.4 (Timely Operations) or 13.1.3 (Timely Operations), all Parties shall execute and provide the Operator with the appropriate DOI designation of operator forms and certification of oil spill financial responsibility forms to return operatorship to the Operator, thereby superseding the Parties’ designation of the substitute Operator under Article 4.2.5 (Appointment of a Substitute Operator).

 Resignation of Operator

-Subject to Article 4.5 (Selection of Successor Operator), the Operator may resign at any time by giving written notice to the Parties, except that the Operator may not resign during a Force Majeure or an emergency that poses a threat to life, safety, property, or the environment.
-If the Operator ceases to own a Working Interest, the Operator automatically shall be deemed to have resigned as the Operator without any action by the Non-Operating Parties.
+Subject to Article 4.5 (Selection of Successor Operator), the Operator may resign at any time by giving written notice to the Parties, except that the Operator may not resign (i) with a mobile drilling rig on location, (ii) during an ongoing AFE-approved well operation; (iii) during a Force Majeure, or (iv) during an emergency that poses a threat to life, safety, property, or the environment.
+If the Operator (and its Affiliate, if applicable) ceases to own a Working Interest, the Operator automatically shall be deemed to have resigned as the Operator without any action by the Non-Operating Parties.

 Removal of Operator